HughP/dnj-corpus/README.md

 ##### Casing rules

-Casing rules appear to follow general French casing norms, with two noted excpetions.
+Casing rules appear to follow general French casing norms, with two noted exceptions.

 1. The first word of a sentence is capitalized.
 2. Proper nouns are capitalized.
 3. Unlike French where, when an article is the first word of a sentence both the first word and the second word are capitalized, in Eastern Dan only the first word is capitalized.
 4. Surnames are not capitalized as is the custom in French literature.
 5. Uppercase can be used as a style choice in titles of creative works, much as is the case in many languages.
-6. Tone markes preceding words do not get capitalized, but the characters following the tone marks do get capitalized.
+6. Tone marks preceding words (stems [a-zA-Z]) do not get capitalized, but the characters following the tone marks [a-zA-Z] do get capitalized.

 ##### Unicode PUA reliance

 Some texts have relied on Unicode PUA code points (U+E000..U+F8FF).
 All Dan texts, should be checked for PUA characters.
 Known used characters have been:
 *